aerocommerce/api-docs/RESPONSES.md

 {
     "message": "The given data was invalid.",
     "errors": {
-        "currency_code": ["The currency code field is required."]
+        "currency": ["The currency field is required."]
     }
 }
 ```